 How to fix it: Cook your ham in a chicken broth, orange juice, apple juice, or cider vinegar, suggests Ryker Brown, the executive chef at the Omni Nashville Hotel.
 A braising liquid spiced with clove, cardamom, anise, and sage adds a nice flavor, Brown says.

 Putting crisscrosses at the top of your ham is a good idea!
 It can help the glaze seep in and distribute those sweet maple and brown sugar flavors.
 But, if you slice too deep your ham can—you guessed it—dry out, says Christina Roy, chef de cuisine at Omni Mount Washington Resort in New Hampshire.

 How to fix it: Only score into the ham about 1/4 of an inch, Roy says, and cook low and slow.

 How to fix it: Refrain from glazing your ham until the final 30 minutes that your ham is cooking, Man suggests.
-Then, turn your oven up to 400 °F and the glaze will cook nicely into the rind.
+Then, turn your oven up to 400 degrees Fahrenheit, and the glaze will cook nicely into the rind.

 Most store-bought hams come with a seasoning packet.
 The problem?
-That paltry packet of spices is rarely enough to wow your guests, says Trish Koetting, co-owner of Hoss's Market in Columbia, Missouri.
+That paltry packet of spices is rarely enough to wow everyone, says Trish Koetting, co-owner of Hoss's Market in Columbia, Missouri.

 How to fix it: Dress up your ham with cloves, orange slices with the rind, brown sugar, and dijon mustard for an extra flavorful glaze, she says.